opensearch-project/project-website/_posts/2023-03-13-introducing-security-analytics.md

 ## Looking ahead

 Since its release in version 2.4, Security Analytics has experienced refinements to both its functionality and number of features.
-Our intention is continue along this line.
+Our intention is to continue along this line.
 Here are a few areas for development we hope to work on in the near future.

 The more compatibility Security Analytics has with different log types, the greater its ability to process a broader range of log data.
 Incrementally, we plan to continue adding to the number of log types that Security Analytics supports.